searchingforvindication/searchingforvindication.github.com/_posts/2014-05-13-Jack-Vissing-Testimony.md

 #### Are Men Buried In The Piers?

 Mr. Vissing indicates in his personal testimony that his grandmother, Maud, and a woman named Dorothy Phillips told him that men were buried alive in the concrete in one of the bridge piers.
 As we discussed in our previous articles on the [construction of the bridge](/2013/02/19/Background-On-Municipal-Bridge-And-Its-Construction/), a new construction technique was used to erect the bridge and it's construction was heavily documented in the newspapers and in engineering reports.
 The [engineering report](/2013/02/24/The-Modjeski-And-Masters-Report-Part-2/) includes concrete strength standards and detailed test results are included in Appendix E of the report.
 These test results indicate that the strength of the concrete exceeded the requirements of the design.
-Having 16 men buried in the concrete would signicantly reduce the strength of the piers.
+Having 16 men buried in the concrete would significantly reduce the strength of the piers.
 A quick google search will yield a lot of examples of urban legends about construction workers being buried in bridges and dams.
 These have been thoroughly debunked because the presence of decomposing bodies would significantly weaken the concrete and affect the integrity of the structures in question.

 #### Is the Vissing Testimony a Confused Story?